 Promoting your event is a big part of hosting a successful screening!
 Getting the word out about your screening in local media, online and in the community will help you reach a wider audience and generate buzz.
 Setting up community partner relationships can also let you tap into other networks.
 For example, reach out to your local CF and transplant organizations, support groups and any others who might be interested in the film (e.g. nursing and medical schools, film schools and clubs, professional associations).
 You could offer to help them connect to your audience at the screening in exchange for their help in promoting your event.

 If you’re not sure where to start, check out the Promotion Tips page, which outlines effective strategies for offline, online and media promotion.
-We also have materials you can use in your promotions, including customizable posters & flyers.

 3) Enjoy Your Big Day!